Author: Matt McEwan

 Minutes Solutions is a professional, third-party minute-taking company that specializes in prompt, accurate, and objective minutes for community associations.
 Since 2014, the company has provided minute taking services for over 40,000 meetings for more than 3,000 communities and organizations across North America, including the Community Associations Institute.
 Its cohort of over 100 professionally trained minute takers in the U.S. and Canada undergoes rigorous training in industry best practices that help protect community associations and instil confidence in residents, allowing community managers to focus on operational responsibilities.

-Navigating Virginia’s Condominium & HOA Laws
+Navigating Virginia’s Condominium & HOA Laws: Key Updates

-The Virginia Condominium Act
+The Virginia Condominium Act: Foundations of Fair Governance

-The Virginia Property Owners’ Association Act
+The Virginia Property Owners Association Act: Tailoring Guidance for HOAs